qir-alliance/qat/docs/src/DeveloperGuide/ProfileTransformationCpp.md

 ## Implementing replacement logic

-After a positive match is found, the lead instruction alongside a IRBuilder, a capture table and a replacement table is passed to the replacement function.
+After a positive match is found, the lead instruction alongside an `IRBuilder`, a capture table and a replacement table is passed to the replacement function.
 Here is an example on how one can access the captured variables to perform a transformation of the IR: